clock - Kernel object used to track the progress of time.

 [ X-E, X+E ].

 The level of confidence in this estimate is not specified by the kernel APIs.
-It is possible that some clock maintainers are using a strict bound, while others are using a bound which is not provable but provides "high confidence", while others still might have little to no confidence in their estimates.
+It is possible that some clock maintainers are using a strict bound, while others are using a bound that is not provable but provides "high confidence", while others still might have little to no confidence in their estimates.

 In the case that a user needs to understand the objective quality of the error estimates they are accessing (for example, to enforce certificate validity dates, or DRM license expiration), they should understand which component in the system is maintaining their clock, and what guarantees that maintainer provides when it comes to the confidence levels of its published error bound estimates.